1stdibs/WrapModel/README.md

 #### <a name="easy-to-declare"></a> Easy to declare in Swift

 Property declarations are generally short and require only the `WrapProperty` subclass and key path.
-The private/public declaration pattern, while more verbose, makes the public interface and types very clear.

 #### <a name="easy-to-use"></a> Easy to use with a similar usage model as direct properties

-Using a `WrapModel`-based model object is very similar to using direct properties, especially if you use the private/public declaration pattern.
+Using a `WrapModel`-based model object is very similar to using direct properties.

 #### <a name="speed"></a> Speed - transformation of data happens lazily